 Started from humble beginnings, Tom’s Farms was once a fresh produce stand and is now a favorite hangout for many travelers passing through Riverside County.
 I actually grew up visiting Tom’s Farms as a child and continue to make regular visits throughout the year.
 It is a little country oasis and it perfect for a relaxing afternoon with the family or a quick little pit-stop for travelers.
-So, let’s check it out.
+Since we go there several times per year, I thought I would share how to spend a day at Tom’s Farms, while keeping it affordable and fun.

 It is really easy to have low cost fun at Tom’s Farms.
 Everything is self serve and very relaxed.
 The farm itself is free to visit, so what you choose to spend your money on is up to you.